JadedOhana6/JadedOhana6/README.md

 - 👋 Hi, I’m @JadedOhana6
 - 👀 I’m interested in consumer behaviour and population research
-- 🌱 I’m currently learning SQL & PowerBI
+- 🌱 I’m currently learning SQL.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ....
+- 📫 How to reach me ...

 <!---
 JadedOhana6/JadedOhana6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.